LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 {: centeralign }
 The corners of the larger checkerboard are the points which are detected ([OpenCV.org](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html))
 {: centeralign }

+And with that, we're ready to talk about Zhang's method!

 ![](https://media1.giphy.com/media/NsIwMll0rhfgpdQlzn/giphy.gif)
 {: centeralign }